 As always, each option has benefits and limitations.
 Here are some important ones to consider before choosing the best pricing model for you.

 - Standard reserved instances can be bought and sold on the AWS Marketplace allowing for greater flexibility, while Savings Plans cannot, requiring you to keep your committed spend at the level you defined.

-- Savings Plans can only be applied to EC2 and Fargate while reserved instances have broader application for EC2, RDS, Redshift, ElastiCache, etc.
+- Savings Plans can only be applied to EC2, Fargate and Lambda while reserved instances have broader application for EC2, RDS, Redshift, ElastiCache, and other AWS services.

 - With convertible reserved instances, you can increase commitment (i.e. add additional reservations to cover more EC2 Instances) during the contracted term without the need to increase the term period.
 This is especially helpful when needs change and committing to a new 1 to 3 year term doesn’t make sense.
 With Savings Plans, any addition to the original contract is done with a new contract that starts from day 0.

 - EC2 Instance Savings Plans will apply usage across any given instance family, regardless of OS or tenancy.
 Standard reserved instances can also apply to usage across any given instance type but require the instances to be Linux and default tenancy.